-An initial step in the Corridor Forward planning process was to identify stakeholders' values and priorities pertaining to transit, which were used to develop metrics that highlight the benefits and drawbacks associated with different transit options.
-Corridor Forward solicited feedback on values and priorities from various agencies, jurisdictions, stakeholders, and the community through meetings and a Transit Values Questionnaire, which was widely advertised and promoted (more information provided in the Plan Appendix).
-This feedback, paired with values identified through the outreach and engagement process for Thrive Montgomery 2050 resulted in a single Plan goal, which reaffirms the values of the county's general plan update effort:
+An initial step in the The Corridor Forward planning process was to included the identification of y stakeholders' values and priorities pertaining to transit, which were used to develop metrics that highlight the benefits and drawbacks associated with different transit options.
+Corridor Forward solicited feedback on values and priorities from various agencies, jurisdictions, stakeholders, and the community through meetings and a Transit Values Questionnaire, which was widely advertised and promoted (more information provided in the Plan's Community Outreach Appendix).
+This feedback, paired with values identified through the outreach and engagement process for Thrive Montgomery 2050, resulted in a single Plan goal, which that reaffirms the values of the county's general plan update effort: